LucaFoschini/lucafoschini.github.io/_posts/2014-01-15-blogging-like-a-data-hacker.markdown

 but never wing quantities or cooking times, that's a recipe for a recipe disaster.
 So, templates.

-I spend a few hours looking around *Jekyll* (the engine powering *Github* pages) themes with non-boring yet minimal typography, and that look good on mobile.
+Since I was set on *Github pages*, I spent a few hours looking around for *Jekyll* (the engine powering *Github Pages*) themes with non-boring yet minimal typography that would look good on mobile.
 See [this series of articles](http://paulstamatiou.com/responsive-retina-blog-development-part-1) by [Paul Stamatiou](http://paulstamatiou.com/about), and [this](http://nicolashery.com/fast-mobile-friendly-website-with-jekyll/) concise-yet-precise by [Nicolas Hery](http://nicolashery.com/) for some background on the topic.

-I then come across *Ghost* and *Vapor*.
+I then came across *Ghost* and *Vapor*.
 [Ghost](https://ghost.org/) is the new kid on the block when it comes to blogging, the media [waxed poetic](http://techcrunch.com/2013/05/07/ghost-will-take-your-boring-blog-to-the-next-astral-plane/) about it. *Vapor* is a *Ghost* theme by [Seth